 Recipe Ideas for Brussels Sprouts with Bacon

-- Add onions: Many people like to add red or white onions to their Brussel sprouts and it's a delicious addition.
+- Add onions: Many people like to add red or white onions to their Brussels sprouts and it's a delicious addition.
 Just cut the onions into thin slices of small chunks and toss right on the pan with the bacon and Brussels sprouts.
 They will cook in the same amount of time and add a great flavor to the dish.
 Shallots also work for a more subtle flavor.

 - Add lemon: Lemon is a natural fit with garlic and Parmesan cheese.
 Once the sprouts come out of the oven, add some lemon zest and lemon juice to brighten things up.